cnopslabs/ocloud/README.md

 ## Features

-- Manage compute resources: Instances, Images, and OKE (Kubernetes) clusters and node pools
+- Explore and retrieve information about compute resources: Instances, Images, and OKE (Kubernetes) clusters and node pools
-- Manage networking resources: Virtual Cloud Networks (VCNs), Subnets, Load Balancers, and related components
+- Explore and retrieve information about networking resources: Virtual Cloud Networks (VCNs), Subnets, Load Balancers, and related components
-- Manage storage resources: Object Storage Buckets (list via TUI and paginated get)
+- Explore and retrieve information about storage resources: Object Storage Buckets (interactive list via TUI and paginated get)
 - Powerful find/search commands using Bleve for fuzzy, prefix, and substring matching where applicable
 - Interactive configuration and an OCI Auth Refresher to keep sessions alive
 - Tenancy mapping for friendly tenancy and compartment names